agshadow/hotrocks/README.md

 Then run the dockerfile on your local machine on 127.0.0.1:49160:
 Docker run -it -p 49160:80 -d hotrocks

-set up Azure
+## set up Azure

-create new container registry and copy the login server eg hotrocks.azurecr.io
+create new container registry and copy the login server eg hotrocks.azurecr.io to paste below.

 loginto Azure
 docker login hotrocks.azurecr.io